Moken-Dapp-Celo/backend/readme.md

 npm install
 ```

-Create a .env file based on the .env.tmpl in the mqtt directory file and fill the variables with the correct values.
-Then, go to the ./mqtt folder and run:
+Create a .env file based on the .env.tmpl in the root directory file and fill the variables with the correct values.
+Then run:

 ```bash
 npm run start
 ```

 ## Folder structure